Pattern Inheritance: A Fork-Based Strategy for Scaling Service Standards

 Sometimes a team's service diverges so far from the template that merging org-template updates becomes more work than it's worth.
 The payments service has rewritten the entire database layer to use event sourcing.
 The notifications service has replaced FastAPI's routing with a custom message broker integration.
 At this point, the fork relationship is a liability, not an asset.

-This is fine.
+This is fine, and it should be a normal part of the lifecycle, not a stigmatised escape hatch.
 Not every service needs to stay on the fork.
-The pattern inheritance approach is most valuable for services that follow the "standard" pattern.
-When a service has genuinely unique requirements that make it architecturally different from the template, it's better to detach it:
+When a service has genuinely unique requirements that make it architecturally different from the template, detach it:

 To make detachment a normal part of service lifecycle rather than a stigmatized escape hatch, define clear criteria: